About: Fiza Pathan

 Her book The Love That Dare Not Speak Its Name: Short Stories, a book which focuses exclusively on the problems faced worldwide by the LGBTQ community, was published in November 2017, and has won her and the company many prestigious awards in not only the LGBTQ category but also in Short Stories.

 Fiza Pathan Publishing (OPC) Private Limited has also published, Fiza Pathan’s back titles after fresh editorial work was undertaken on them.
 You can now find her award-winning novellas NIRMALA: The Mud Blossom and Amina: The Silent One in our catalog, perennial favorites with lasting appeal focusing on social issues.
 She has recently published The Reclusive Writer & Reader of Bandra: Essays and Scenes of a Reclusive Writer & Reader of Mumbai: Essays in which she allows the reader a glimpse into an otherwise very reclusive life.

 After finishing her manuscript, The Love That Dare Not Speak Its Name: Short Stories, Fiza decided to focus on abridging the ‘rare classics’ for children, excellent classics in themselves, but which have still not been abridged and illustrated for the younger generation of children.
 These books focus on the age group 7-12 so that the vast repertoire of classic literature is also available to them.
-Fiza has joined hands with a fellow writer, Michaelangelo Zane, and has so far published three titles.
-These are: The Legend of Sleepy Hollow by the acclaimed writer Washington Irving, Through the Looking-Glass: And What Alice Found There by the equally famous Lewis Carroll, and CARMILLA by Joseph Sheridan Le Fanu who wrote his vampire story in the late 18th century and influenced the writings of Bram Stoker, the creator of Dracula, and Daddy-Long-Legs by Jean Webster, the coming-of-age story of an orphan and her mysterious benefactor.
+Fiza has joined hands with a fellow writer, Michaelangelo Zane, and has so far published four titles.
+These are: The Legend of Sleepy Hollow by the acclaimed writer Washington Irving, Through the Looking-Glass: And What Alice Found There by the equally famous Lewis Carroll, CARMILLA by Joseph Sheridan Le Fanu who wrote his vampire story in the late 18th century and influenced the writings of Bram Stoker, the creator of Dracula, and Daddy-Long-Legs by Jean Webster, the coming-of-age story of an orphan and her mysterious benefactor.
 Five more classic titles have been abridged and will be published in the coming year.

 Honours & Awards